dunfermlinewest/dunfermlinewest.github.io/_posts/2021-02-19-Christian-reflections-on-coronavirus.md

 layout: post
 title: Christian Reflections on Coronavirus
 date: 2021-02-19T00:00:00.000Z
+author: Anthony Luxton
+category: Reviews
 image: /assets/img/book-banner.jpg
 thumb: /assets/img/thumb/book-thumb.jpg
-category: Reviews
-author: "Anthony Luxton"
 ---
 Before 2019 the term coronavirus was not well known outside of science and medical circles, however, today it is the most searched term across the world.
 A simple virus has literally shaken the core of modern times, leaving many people with divergent, and strong, views on what is the best way to tackle the covid pandemic.
 This month we briefly review two Christian reflections on the pandemic.